Silvertones Senior Choir -- An Outreach Program of the Larimer Chorale

 Mission Statement: To provide an avenue for active and older adults to sing for joy, health and camaraderie regardless of experience and expertise.
 (Adopted September 2013)

-Singing for Seniors is an outreach program of the Larimer Chorale that provides an avenue for active older adults to engage in recreational singing and realize their wellness and life-long learning goals.
-The emphasis is on camaraderie and singing for the fun of it.
-The senior choir formed under this program is called the Silvertones of the Larimer Chorale.
+In 2012, the Larimer Chorale created a choir program that provides an avenue for active older adults to engage in recreational singing and to realize their wellness and life-long learning goals.
+The emphasis of the choir is on camaraderie and singing for the fun of it.
+The senior choir is called the Silvertones, a name chosen by the members themselves.

-We conceived the idea for a senior choir after a city-wide "Silver Tsunami" study demonstrated the need for novel and complex recreational activities for our growing senior population.
+Artistic Director, Michael Todd Krueger, and retired Executive Director, Wendy D. White, conceived the idea for a senior choir after a city-wide "Silver Tsunami" study demonstrated the need for novel and complex recreational activities for the area's growing senior population.
 The program demonstrates that learning, making, and sharing art enriches everyone throughout their lifetime.
-This Artful Aging program addresses seniors’ needs for physical activity, mental stimulation, and cognitive engagement; provides an enjoyable community singing experience, fosters the realization of life-long learning goals; and encourages friendship and teamwork.
+This senior choir program addresses seniors’ needs for physical activity, mental stimulation, and cognitive engagement; provides an enjoyable community singing experience, fosters the realization of life-long learning goals; and encourages friendship and teamwork.
 The program fights ageism and raises community awareness of the proven health benefits of choral singing.

-This program is meant for active adults, ages 60 and up.
-Participants come together for weekly rehearsals, engage in light stretching and warm-up exercises, learn good vocal technique, and practice about 10 songs per session.
+This program is meant for active adults, ages 55 and up.
+Participants come together for weekly rehearsals to engage in light stretching and vocal warm-up exercises, to learn effective vocal technique, and to practice the songs chosen for that session.
 The exercises are designed to increase stamina and improve balance, posture, and breathing.
-The conductor provides or makes his own arrangements of 9-10 songs per session, all fitting a common theme and ranging in difficulty from pieces sung in unison to selections in four-part harmony.
-The singers even learn a song in a foreign language each session to help improve memory and articulation!
-Overall, the program fosters friendships and laughter.
+The conductor chooses selections fitting a common theme and ranging in difficulty from pieces sung in unison to selections in four-part harmony.
+The singers often learn a song in a foreign language to help improve memory and articulation!
+Overall, the program fosters friendships, laughter, and social connection.
 Members do not need to audition and they don't need to know how to read music.
 Silvertones experience the pure joy of making music.

 How is the Program Funded?

-We receive a sponsorship from the AARP and grant from the City of Fort Collins Fort Fund.
+We receive a sponsorship from AARP and grants from the City of Fort Collins Fort Fund and the Anschutz Family Foundation.
 Member dues and community donations allow us to meet the budget.
-We are also grateful to the Rotary Club of Fort Collins for providing a generous grant in support of our music library.